 Well, a few days ago was Nick Cave birthday and he turned 59 years old.
 I’ve written one last post about him for this month about one of his old albums that’s got to be in my Classic Album list.
-Yet another post before the end of the month which counting this one today it’s add up to a dozen posts in just under four weeks: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 and 11 if you wanna check what you have missed or not?
+Yet another post before the end of the month which counting this one today it’s add up to a dozen posts in just under four weeks: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 and 11 all linked, if you wanna check what you have missed?
 Today is my fave album of his: Henry’s Dream.

 The band hated recording this album, they got set-up by the record label with Neil Young’s producer David Briggs and doing it in two sessions in California and New York, the only time Cave’s recorded an album in U.S.A.
 Briggs wouldn’t let anyone touch anything on the studio desk and all play backs was played at top volume ten so you couldn’t heard it or so the band says.
 Then after Briggs did his final mix of the album Cave and Harvey taken to Tony Cohen in Australia to re-mixed it, with only two tracks of Briggs mix remain in the end which are Christina The Astonishing and Brother, My Cup Is Empty.
 I totally love these two tracks after Straight To You which was the big single/video at the time with Anton Corbijn director clip which the band also totally hated too and even I will now say it’s mostly likely the worst video he’s ever done.
 That was the big ballad for the album and the only track for this album the make it on to The Best Of Nick Cave & The Bad Seeds comp album.
 I Had a Dream, Joe video is edited and cut for live footage is much better promo clip.